The Sky Tonight

 Planetary Alignments:

-The movements of planets including their alignments and close-up images can be watched using the freeware Stellarium.
+The movements of planets including their alignments and close-up images can be watched using the freeware Stellarium

 Meteor Showers:

-Orionids October 22 Waning gibbous Moon, 98% sunlit ZHR = 20
+Leonids November 17 and 18 Waning gibbous Moon, 96% sunlit ZHR = 12

-Fluxtimator to calculate the number of meteors predicted per hour for any meteor swarm on any date, for any place in the world.
+e this Fluxtimator to calculate the number of meteors predicted per hour for any meteor swarm on any date, for any place in the world.

 ZHR